chunhen0315/data-analyst-bootcamp/Statistic/Introduction to Statistic.md

-# Introduction to Statistic
+# Introduction to Statistics

-# Statistic:
+# Statistics:
 the science of collecting, organizing and analyzing data.

 # Data: